google/or-tools/ortools/sat/doc/solver.md

 ## Stopping search early

-Sometimes, one can decide that the current solution is good enough.
-In this section, we will take the previous model, but only ask for the first 5 solutions of the model.
+Sometimes, you might decide that the current solution is good enough.
+In this section, we will enumerate all possible combinations of three variables, and stop after the fifth combination found.

 ### Python code

-Stopping search is performed by calling CpSolverSolutionCallback.StopSearch() when called on a solution.
+You can stop the search by calling StopSearch() inside of CpSolverSolutionCallback.OnSolutionCallback().

 ```python
 """Code sample that solves a model and displays a small number of solutions."""